-The Japanese Government has been making efforts under its second and third Science and Technology Basic Plans to create a world-class intellectual platform.
-In FY 2002 the Ministry of Education, Culture, Sports, Science and Technology (MEXT) implemented the National BioResource Project (NBRP) to construct the framework for systematic collection, preservation, and distribution of bioresources, with a focus on those that required strategic development by the National Government.
+The Government of Japan has been making efforts under its second and third Science and Technology Basic Plans to create a world-class intellectual platform.
+In FY 2002 the Ministry of Education, Culture, Sports, Science and Technology (MEXT) implemented the National BioResource Project (NBRP) to construct the framework for systematic collection, preservation, and distribution of bio-resources, with a focus on those that required strategic development by the National Government.

-Since 2002 Institute of Tropical Medicine (NEKKEN), Nagasaki University has been taking of Division of Protozoa in Pathogenic Microorganisms of a Core Facility Upgrading Program under Chiba University's Medical Mycology Research Center.
-NEKKEN NBRP contributes the services to researchers; (1) information of owners and strains of pathogenic protozoans in Japan on database Website, (2) supply of protozoans for users from NEKKEN NBRP, (3) deposits of protozoans to NEKKEN NBRP and preservation in NEKKEN NBRP, (4) supply of protozoan specimens for laboratory practice of medical educational institutions, (5) acceptance of examination for protozoan infections from medical facilities.

-To promote life sciences it is important researchers share the various bioresources necessary for pursuing research and development.
+Since 2002 Institute of Tropical Medicine (NEKKEN), Nagasaki University has been taking of Division of Protozoa in Pathogenic Microorganisms of a Core Facility Upgrading Program under Medical Mycology Research Center, Chiba University.
+NEKKEN NBRP contributes the services to researchers, (1) information of owners and strains of pathogenic protozoans in Japan on database Website, (2) supply of protozoans from NEKKEN NBRP, (3) acceptance of protozoan deposit to NEKKEN NBRP and the preservation, (4) supply of protozoan specimens for laboratory practice of medical- educational schools, (5) examination for protozoan infections from any medical facilities.
+To promote life sciences it is important that researchers share the various bio-resources necessary for pursuing research and development.
 The resources produced in years with painstaking labor will make foundation for future researches.
-The NBRP deals with the bioresoruces, which will not be able to be restored again if once they are lost.
+The NBRP deals with the bio-resources, which will not be able to be restored again if once they are lost.
 We would like to ask the access to our Project Website.
 Your cooperation and support for the project would be highly appreciated.